-That was the exact question that started my talk on budget travel last 15 October 2015 when I was invited as a resource speaker for Take the Risk, an Alternative Classroom Learning Experience (ACLE) held at the University of the Philippines Diliman organized by the UP Travel Society, which aims to teach students about budget travel, backpacking, and hiking with travel bloggers as teachers for a day.
-While I gave tips on how to make budget travel possible, the heart and soul of my talk was my #PhilippinesFirst advocacy- to inspire Filipinos to explore more of the Philippines.
+That was the exact question that started my talk on budget travel last 15 Oct 2015 when I was invited as a resource speaker for Take the Risk, an Alternative Classroom Learning Experience (ACLE) held at the University of the Philippines Diliman organized by the UP Travel Society, which aims to teach students about budget travel, backpacking, and hiking with travel bloggers as teachers for a day.
+While I gave tips on how to make budget travel possible, the heart and soul of my talk was my #PhilippinesFirst advocacy: To inspire Filipinos to explore more of the Philippines.

-I asked the students to write their answers on a piece of paper .
-I then showed them photos of random places around the world, telling them to raise their hands if they know where that place is.
+I asked the students to write their answers on a piece of paper.
+Then, I showed them photos of random places around the world.
+They were to raise their hands if they knew where that place was.
 The entire class of about 50 students raised their hands when I flashed photos of places like Santorini in Greece, Great Wall of China, Taj Mahal in India, Eiffel Tower in France, and Christ the Redeemer in Brazil.

-The audience seemed like a well-travelled bunch, so I flashed more photos, this time I showed them 5 places in the Philippines.
-You’d think that Filipinos would know their own country well, yet no one (in 2 instances, just 1 student) in that classroom raised their hand when I showed images of majestic places like Hinatuan Enchanted River in Surigao Del Sur, Lake Sebu in South Cotabato, Mt.
+The audience seemed like a well-travelled bunch.
+So, I flashed more photos.
+This time, I showed them five places in the Philippines.
+You’d think that Filipinos would know their own country well.
+Yet, barely raised their hand when I showed images of majestic places like Hinatuan Enchanted River in Surigao Del Sur, Lake Sebu in South Cotabato, Mt.
 Pulag in Benguet, Tinipak River in Rizal, and Kanlaob River Canyon in Alegria, Cebu.

-Then I randomly picked 5 students from the audience to read what they wrote in the piece of paper a while ago.
-None of those 5 students said a place in the Philippines.
-With 50 students in that classrom, I had to ask who wrote a destination in the Philippines – I saw 5 hands.
-Only 5 out of 50 people chose the Philippines.
+Then, I randomly picked five students from the audience to read what they wrote in the piece of paper a while ago.
+None of those five students said a place in the Philippines.
+With 50 students in that classroom, I had to ask who wrote a destination in the Philippines — I saw five hands.
+Only five out of 50 people chose the Philippines.

 I shared the classroom with two other bloggers, Jed Rossell of Biyaherong Barat and Matelle Rivera of Bluish Trekker.
 While the three of us gave talks on various travel activities, our discussions all boils down to one thing — explore the Philippines more.